Skip to content

 Crantage de tissu fini à la colle à effilocher

-How to overlock a fine fabric without an overlocker?
+How to overlock a thin fabric without an overlock machine?

-You don't need a serger, or even an overlock stitch on your sewing machine, to prevent fabric from fraying.
-With a simple beginner's sewing machine, you can create a zigzag stitch that easily replaces the overlock stitch.
-On fabric that frays moderately, you should create a simple zigzag.
-If your fabric frays a lot, you can create a multi-stitch zigzag stitch, which is much more durable.
+You don't need an overlocker, or even an overlock stitch on your sewing machine, to prevent fabric from fraying.
+With a basic beginner's sewing machine, you can easily create a zigzag stitch, which is a great alternative to an overlock stitch.
+For fabric that frays moderately, a simple zigzag stitch is sufficient.
+If your fabric frays a lot, you can use a multi-point zigzag stitch, which is much more durable.

-Start by testing on a piece of scrap fabric.
-This will help you calibrate your stitch and ensure it fits within your seam allowance.
-The zigzag stitch is made as close to the edge as possible.
-If your seam allowance is large enough, you can make your zigzag stitch a little further from the edge and then reduce the seam allowance.
-You can then use straight blades or pinking shears, which will complement the anti-fraying properties of the zigzag stitch.
+Start by testing on a scrap of fabric.
+This will allow you to calibrate your stitch and ensure it stays within your seam allowance.
+The zigzag stitch is worked as close to the edge as possible.
+If your seam allowance is large enough, you can work your zigzag stitch a little further from the edge and then reduce the seam allowance.
+You can then use straight blades or pinking shears, which will further prevent fraying of the zigzag stitch.

-Once your fabric is cut, select a piece with a single thickness of fabric.
-Therefore, you will probably need to choose thinner needles than for assembly.
-In the case of the poplin in our demonstration, we use an 80 needle for assembly.
-For overcasting, a 70 needle will be more suitable.
+Once your fabric is cut, select a piece with a single layer of fabric.
+You will therefore likely need to choose finer needles than for sewing.
+In the case of the poplin in our demonstration, we use a size 80 needle for sewing.
+For overlocking, a size 70 needle will be more suitable.

 To help you, you can mark your seam allowance.
-Zigzag stitch as close as possible to the raw edge of your fabric.
-Reduce your seam allowance if necessary, and you're ready to move on to assembly. surfiler un tissu fin sans surjeteuse
+Make a zigzag stitch as close as possible to the raw edge of your fabric.
+Reduce your seam allowance if necessary, and you're ready to start assembling. surfiler un tissu fin sans surjeteuse

-If you don't want to overlock or serge your fabric, you can braid it.
-Braiding allows you to enclose the raw edge of a fabric.
-This prevents it from rubbing and the fabric from fraying.
-This process is used especially for sheer or very thick fabrics.
-An unlined jacket will have a flawless underside with braided seams.
+If you don't want to overlock or serge your fabric, you can bind the edges.
+Binding encloses the raw edge of a fabric.
+This prevents it from rubbing and fraying.
+It's a technique used particularly for sheer or very thick fabrics.
+An unlined jacket will have a flawless inside with bound seams.

-Prepare your pattern piece, trim any threads that are sticking out of the raw edges.
-Take a thin bias tape and open it up.
+Prepare your pattern piece, trimming any loose threads from the raw edges.
+Take a thin bias tape and unfold it.
 Align one edge of the bias tape with the raw edge of the fabric.
 Sew a straight stitch along the fold.
 Fold the bias tape over the raw edge.
-Sew a stitch over the one you already sewed.
+Sew over the first stitch.
 The binding is therefore done before assembly.

-If you're using ribbon, you can run it through the bias binding tool to give it a shape that's easier to sew.
-You can also simply run an iron over it to fold it in half.
+If you're using ribbon, you can use a bias binding tool to shape it for easier sewing.
+Alternatively, you can simply iron it to fold it in half.
 The principle is the same as for applying bias binding.
-The advantage of binding with ribbon is that you have one less layer.
-Binding with ribbon is therefore a way to prevent thick fabrics from fraying.
+The advantage of binding with ribbon is that it reduces bulk.
+Therefore, binding with ribbon is a way to prevent fraying of thick fabrics.

 Gansage d'un tissuGansage d'un tissu

-This technique allows you to enclose the seams.
-However, they require enlarging the seam allowances.
+This technique allows the seams to be enclosed.
+However, it requires enlarging the seam allowances.

-Begin your assemblies with the wrong sides together.
-Pin your seam and pass it under the presser foot for a first straight stitch assembly.
-You can shift your needle position to the right to further reduce your seam allowance during this first pass.
+Begin your seams with the wrong sides together.
+Pin your seam and pass the presser foot under the fabric for a first straight stitch.
+You can shift the needle position to the right to further reduce your seam allowance on this first pass.
 Press your seam and fold both seam allowances to the same side.
 Fold your fabric right sides together.
-You can stabilize your seam with a quick pass of the iron.
+You can stabilize your seam with a press.
 Pin your seam allowance.
-Check that your seam allowance is not visible between your pins.
-Straight stitch your seam.
-Fold the hem with an iron.
-Topstitch to flatten everything if you want to make your project reversible.
+Check that your seam allowance is not visible between the pins.
+Stitch your seam with a straight stitch.
+Press the hem open.
+Topstitch to secure everything if you wish to make your project reversible.

-Your seams are crisp.
-Your assembly is solid.
-And your sewing is reversible, even without lining.
+Your seams look neat.
+Your assembly is strong.
+And your garment is reversible, even without a lining.

-Even simpler to prevent the fabric from fraying: glue the edges .
+An even simpler way to prevent the fabric from fraying: glue the edges .

-1. Clean up the raw edges of any excess threads with straight-edged scissors.
+1. Clean up the raw edges of any protruding threads with straight-bladed scissors.

-2. Place a few drops of BOHIN anti-fray glue on the edges.
+2. Apply a few drops of BOHIN anti-fraying glue to the edges.

 3. Wait for it to dry.